cinnData/MLearning/Lectures/[ML-09] Clustering.md

 * The outcome consists in a matrix containing the final cluster centers and a vector containing the cluster labels, which indicate the cluster membership.

 Despite some drawbacks, $k$-means remains the most widely used clustering algorithm.
-It is simple, easily understandable and reasonably scalable, and it can be easily modified to deal with streaming data.
+It is simple, easily understandable and reasonably scalable.
+Moreover, it can be easily modified to deal with streaming data.

 In $k$-means clustering, you have to specify the number of clusters.
 Even if this is something on which you do not have a definite number, you will probably have a preliminary idea, so you can work around that.
 For instance, you may wish to have a number of clusters from 3 to 6.
 So, you will try $k = 3, 4, 5, 6$, comparing the results.
 You will probably consider the cluster sizes, since you do not want clusters which are too small, and you will monitor how the clusters change when you increase the number of clusters.

 **Stability** is expected from a respectable segmentation.
 Mind that, due to the random start, two runs of the $k$-means clustering can give different results.
-The difference should not be relevant.
+The difference should not be relevant if the clusters mean something.

 ## *k*-means clustering in Python